miolatoanna/citypollution_s2i/README.md

 # Credits
 I have to thank some people for this project.

-<ol>First, the community of start2impact because some of them help me a lot!
+- First, the community of start2impact because some of them help me a lot!
 Thanks guys!
-<ol>The image of Vienna is from Pexels.
+- The image of Vienna is from Pexels.
-<ol>The font I used are called Poppins, from Google Fonts.
+- The font I used are called Poppins, from Google Fonts.

 If you have any suggestions, please feel free to contact me.
 Thank you.